PandasThumb/pandasthumb.github.io/_posts/2019/2019-12-06-Is-Algorithmic Specified-Complexity-Useless-for-Analyzing-Evolution.md

 achieving a complicated structure.

 </p><p>
-I suggest that no such connection is possible.
+I suggest that no connection of ASC to fitness is possible.
 Whether or not I am right about that, the matter needs to be addressed before anyone can say that there is conservation of ASC, and that this shows that there some limit to the ability of evolutionary processes to